Oil consumption is something nobody wants, But how can worn engine bearings make it worse.

 - Many times when a bearing is beginning to fail (or has failed), you will noticed signs of decreased oil pressure.
 This is usually more evident upon first starting the vehicle.
 In many cases, a bad rod bearing will lead to a “check engine oil” light being displayed on the dash.

 Excessive Exhaust Smoke

 - If there is a lot of exhaust smoke coming out of your vehicle, this could be an easy sign that you have bad piston rings.
 This smoke will look very thick and have gray and white colors to it.
-When you have bad piston rings, engine oil will start leaking into the combustion Once that happens, the oil will burn and create the thick gray and white exhaust smoke that you see coming out.
+When you have bad piston rings, engine oil will start leaking into the combustion chamber.
+Once that happens; the oil will burn and create the thick gray and white exhaust smoke.

 Excessive Oil Consumption